bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 * !INK
 * WASM INTERPRETER AND COMPILER WASM

-Substrate FRAME is a code library that stores ready-made modules.

-To create a decentralized app on top of it, you need to combine the modules chosen in the framework runtime.
+Substrate FRAME is a code library that stores ready-made modules and to create a decentralized app on top of it, you need to combine the modules chosen in the framework runtime.

 ### ATTENTION!
 To enable smart contract functionality we should add a pallet _contracts pallet.
 ```